univention/univention-portal/poc/cerbos/docs/perf-results.md

 the 0.53 per-eval cost, the direct signature of the per-evaluation CEL re-planning that 0.51.0 fixed.
-Extrapolated, ~28 worst-case rules on 0.46 would have been tens of ms per request; 100 rules well over 100 ms. The toy-scale caveat was a real risk on the shipped version and is neutralised by the upgrade.
+Extrapolated, ~28 worst-case rules on 0.46 would have been tens of ms per request; 100 rules well over 100 ms. The toy-scale caveat would have been a real risk on 0.46, but the shipped 0.53 neutralises it.

 Two honesty notes:
 - The synthetic conditions are a single `==` that short-circuits, the